 France make their first visit for an international on British soil, losing 41-13 to England at Richmond, but the star of the show was Harlequins' Danny Lambert who scored five tries on his debut.
 Lambert, who was only playing as a late replacement, equaled the world record set by George Lindsay for Scotland against Wales in 1887 and his five tries were not bettered until the 1995 World Cup when All Black Marc Ellis scored six tries against Japan.
 Lambert's reward was to be dropped for both the next match and the remainder of the international season.

 More than 30,000 pack the bomb-damaged Cardiff Arms Park to see a Welsh XV lose 11-3 to the New Zealand Army team (the Kiwis).
 After a scoreless first-half Hugh Lloyd-Davies puts the Welsh ahead with a penalty.
 Jim Sherratt scores the Kiwis' only try with fullback Bob Scott converting and kicking two penalties.

 South Africa completed their third Grand Slam of the Home Unions by beating England 8-3 at Twickenham.

-Cardiff's Jonathan Humphreys became the first player in Heineken Cup history to be yellow-carded twice in the same match.
-He was sanctioned playing in his club's 26-13 semi-final defeat by Brive.
+Cardiff's Jonathan Humphreys becomes the first player in Heineken Cup history to be yellow-carded twice in the same match.
+He is sanctioned playing in his club's 26-13 semi-final defeat by Brive.

-There was a rare defeat for London Wasps on their way to claiming the domestic league title.
-They lost at home for the first time in the season, beaten 19-17 by Harlequins for whom Thierry Lacroix kicks 14 points.
+A rare defeat for London Wasps on their way to claiming the domestic league title.
+They lost at home for the first time in the season, beaten 19-17 by Harlequins for whom Thierry Lacroix kicked 14 points.